mattwaite/sportsdatabook/_book/27-assignments.md

 **Chapter 24: Advanced Rvest**

-I don't usually assign an advanced rvest assignment because I don't want to turn 30 students loose on some poor providers servers.
+I don't usually assign an advanced rvest assignment because I don't want to turn 30 students loose on some poor provider's servers.

-**Chapter 25: Annotations**

-**Note:** There are no finishing touches assignments.
-In my classes, I have students present two major visual stories where they have to incorporate the elements of those assignments.
+**Note:** There are no assignments for annotations and finishing touches.
+In my classes, I have students present two major visual stories where they have to incorporate the elements of those assignments as part of their grade.